yandex-cloud/terraform-provider-yandex/docs/resources/function.md

 * `memory` - (Required) Memory in megabytes (**aligned to 128MB**) for Yandex Cloud Function
 * `execution_timeout` - Execution timeout in seconds for Yandex Cloud Function
 * `service_account_id` - Service account ID for Yandex Cloud Function
-* `environment` - A set of key/value environment variables for Yandex Cloud Function
+* `environment` - A set of key/value environment variables for Yandex Cloud Function.
+Each key must begin with a letter (A-Z, a-z).
 * `tags` - Tags for Yandex Cloud Function.
 Tag "$latest" isn't returned
 * `secrets` - Secrets for Yandex Cloud Function.